jhuckaby/pixl-server-pool/README.md

 ### Child Compression

-Normally, all content compression (i.e. content encoding) happens at the web browser level, i.e. in [pixl-server-web](https://github.com/jhuckaby/pixl-server-web).
+Normally, all content compression (i.e. content encoding) happens at the web server level, i.e. in [pixl-server-web](https://github.com/jhuckaby/pixl-server-web).
 However, the web server runs in the parent process, and thus it may become a CPU bottleneck for high traffic applications where all responses are compressed.
 To solve this, you can opt to have all encoding happen in the *worker processes* instead.
 This effectively allows the compression to be parallelized across CPU cores.
 To enable this feature, set the `compress_child` property to `true` in your pool configuration:

 ```js
 "MyTestPool1": {